Field Naturalists Association of Canberra

 Formed in 1981, the Field Naturalists Association of Canberra aims to stimulate an interest in natural history through regular meetings and outings.

-Meetings are usually held in Building 46, the Robertson Building, at the ANU on the first Thursday of each month (except January) at 7.30pm.
-Covid-19 has temporarily suspended these public meetings but we hope they will resume soon.
+Meetings are held on the first Thursday evening of each month, February to November, in the R. N. Robertson Building at the ANU.
 Expert speakers talk on a wide range of topics related to our natural environment.
-Talks have covered Rosenberg's Goanna, local insects, importance of flies, Australian moths, Turtles, animals and human health, restoring native grasslands and Rakali (Native Water Rats).
+Talks have, for example, covered Rosenberg’s Goanna, local insects, importance of flies, Australian moths, turtles, animals and human health, restoring native grasslands and Rakali (Native Water Rats).

-Outings take place irregularly and range from day trips to local parks to longer overnight trips.
+Outings range from short local walks, to full-day field trips, to longer overnight trips.
 The emphasis is on learning, friendliness, informality and fun.
-Walks are at a leisurely pace as there are diverse flora, fauna and phenomena being spotted and discussed, resulting articles are published in our newsletter.
+Walks are at a leisurely pace as there are diverse flora, fauna and phenomena being spotted and discussed, resulting articles are published in our newsletter, the Field Natter.